 How to delete a virtual environment in Python

-- Open your terminal and change your directory where you have created a virtual environment.
+• Open your terminal and change the directory where you have created a virtual environment.